 TGbe Editor: please modify the following paragraphs

-35.3.4.4 Multi-Link element usage rules in the context of discovery
+35.3.4.4 Multi-Link element usage (#16374) in the context of discovery

 If an AP affiliated with an AP MLD is not in a multiple BSSID set or the AP corresponds to a transmitted BSSID in a multiple BSSID set, then the AP, in a Beacon frame and a Probe Response frame that is not a multi-link probe response that it transmits,

-—shall include the Multi-Link Control field and the Common Info field of the Basic Multi-Link element for the AP MLD as defined in 9.4.2.312.2 (Basic Multi-Link element)

-—shall not include the Link Info field of the Basic Multi-Link element for the AP MLD unless conditions in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting) are satisfied
+—shall include the Basic Multi-Link element for the AP MLD as defined in 9.4.2.312.2 (Basic Multi-Link element) except for the Link Info field of the Basic Multi-Link element unless conditions in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting) are satisfied.
+If the Link Info field of the Basic Multi-Link element is present, then the STA Profile field of the Basic Multi-Link element shall only include the updated elements selected from the elements as described in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting). (#15975)

 —may include a Reconfiguration Multi-Link element as defined in 9.4.2.312.4 (Reconfiguration Multi-Link element) and 35.3.6 (Multi-Link reconfiguration).

-If an AP affiliated with an AP MLD corresponds to a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set, in the nontransmitted BSSID profile corresponding to the nontransmitted BSSID in a Beacon frame and a Probe Response frame that is not a multi-link probe response that it transmits,
+If an AP affiliated with an AP MLD corresponds to a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set, in the nontransmitted BSSID profile corresponding to the nontransmitted BSSID carried in the the Multiple BSSID element (#16088) in a Beacon frame and a Probe Response frame that is not a multi-link probe response that it transmits,

-—shall include the Multi-Link Control field and the Common Info field of the Basic Multi-Link element for the AP MLD as defined in 9.4.2.312.2 (Basic Multi-Link element)

-—shall not include the Link Info field of the Basic Multi-Link element for the AP MLD unless conditions in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting) are satisfied

-—may include a Reconfiguration Multi-Link element as defined in 9.4.2.312.4 (Reconfiguration Multi-Link element) and 35.3.6 (Multi-Link reconfiguration).
+—shall include the Basic Multi-Link element for the AP MLD as defined in 9.4.2.312.2 (Basic Multi-Link element) except for the Link Info field of the Basic Multi-Link element unless conditions in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting) are satisfied.
+If the Link Info field of the Basic Multi-Link element is present, then the STA Profile field of the Basic Multi-Link element shall only include the updated elements selected from the elements as described in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting). (#15975)—may include a Reconfiguration Multi-Link element as defined in 9.4.2.312.4 (Reconfiguration Multi-Link element) and 35.3.6 (Multi-Link reconfiguration).

 NOTE—The conditions for the presence of subfields in the Common Info field are defined in 9.4.2.312.2.3 (Common Info field of the Basic Multi-Link element).

-A Probe Request frame that is not a multi-link probe request shall not include any variant Multi-Link element.
+A Probe Request frame that is transmitted as a result of an MLME-SCAN.request primitive with a ScanType other than MULTI_LINK_PROBE shall not include a Multi-Link element. (#15172, 16375, 16787)A multi-link probe request shall not include any Multi-Link element other than the Probe Request Multi-Link element. (#15172, 16376, 15856)

-A multi-link probe request shall include a Probe Request Multi-Link element and shall not include any other variant Multi-Link element.

 The value of the Link ID field of the Per-STA Profile subelement of the Probe Request Multi-Link element identifies the AP affiliated with an AP MLD that is requested and shall be set to the link ID that is assigned to this AP (see 35.3.3.2 (Link ID)).

-35.3.5.4 Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup, authentication, and FT action frame exchange between two MLDs
+35.3.5.4 Basic Multi-Link element usage in the context of multi-link (re)setup, authentication, and FT action frame exchange between two MLDs (#16374)